 In making this determination, the Principal will, consistent with the Plan and with applicable School policies and procedures, consult with the School resource officer, if any, and other individuals the Principal or designee deems appropriate (including, but not limited to, the Office of the General Counsel of the Diocese of Worcester).

 C. Investigation.
 The Principal or designee will investigate promptly all reports of Bullying or Retaliation and, in doing so, will consider all available information known, including the nature of the allegation(s) and the ages of the students involved.

 During the investigation the Principal or designee will, among other things, interview students, Staff, witnesses, parents or guardians, and others as necessary.
 The Principal or designee (or whoever is conducting the investigation) will remind the alleged Perpetrator, Victim, and witnesses that Retaliation is strictly prohibited and will result in disciplinary action.

 Procedures for investigating reports of Bullying and Retaliation will be consistent with School policies and procedures for investigations.
-If necessary, the Principal or designee will consult with the Office of the General Counsel of the Archdiocese about the investigation
+If necessary, the Principal or designee will consult with the Office of the General Counsel of the Diocese about the investigation

 D. Determinations.
 The Principal or designee will make a determination based upon all the facts and circumstances.
 If, after investigation, Bullying or Retaliation is substantiated, the Principal or designee will take steps reasonably calculated to prevent recurrence and to ensure that the Victim is not restricted in participating in School or in benefiting from School activities.
 The Principal or designee will: 1) determine what remedial action is required, if any, and 2) determine what responsive actions and/or disciplinary action is necessary.